cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

     npm run server
     ```

-    Then open the **Quick app & vivo game debugger that was installed before on your Android device**
+    Then open the **Quick App & Vivo Mini Game Debugger** that was installed before on your Android device.

     ![](./publish-vivo-instant-games/vivo-instant_scan_install.jpg)